Benign Flame: Saga of Love - 14

 Sandhya was wondering how to introduce Roopa to her fiancé.
 She couldn’t take her to him, as custom ordained that a bride shouldn’t move out of the house on the eve of her marriage.
 She wished that he would come home to see her but the norms left no scope for that either.

-‘Seems she won’t let me be on my own today,’ grumbled Sandhya as she went down.
+“She won’t let me be on my own even today,” grumbled Sandhya as she went down.

 Springing down the stairs in irritation, Sandhya saw her fiancé following her movements from the drawing room.
 Even as her daydreaming brought him closer to her in her consciousness, she was still shy in his presence for the lack of intimacy.
 Thus, stopping in her tracks, she blushed to her roots.

 “You look sweeter than ever,“ he complimented, going up to her.

 “It’s I who should thank you for accepting my hand,” he said taking her hand.